digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/09) Campaign.md

 ## The Protector

 The statue at the centre of this library is, in fact, a golem - a piece of ancient technology, completely beyond what's currently possible in Al-Sarab.
 If players progress through the library without touching anything, then the construct remains inert.
 If the players touch the statue, or any book within the library, the statue will stand up straight, turning its head to "look" at the players.
 If they continue in whatever initially brought them to the attention of the sentinel, it will move to defend the area.
-On a successful Observation or Artistry check the party notes that the golem walks with a limp, and is slow to bring itself to bare against the party.
+On a successful Observation or Culture check the party notes that the golem walks with a limp, and is slow to bring itself to bare against the party.

 ### Broken Golem
 --- start-multi-column: ID_golem